 - What is the average market size increase per quarter?

 - What are the average billings per quarter?

-Sales performance increased by 20% following the implementation 6-month sales consultant exchange programmes to company locations abroad.
+- Sales performance increased by 20% following the implementation of 6-month sales consultant exchange programs to company locations abroad.

 The education section forms an integral part of your resume.
 In short, indicate What, Where and When regarding your qualifications, certifications or industry licenses obtained.
 The name of your qualification, institution, and date of completion is more than sufficient.

 Remember to include current qualifications you are in the process of completing.
 Regarding courses and certifications, discretion and relevance must be considered.